Maya Dardel: Cast

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 8 critics, indicating "mixed or average" reviews.

 Accolades

 Cotler and Zyzak received Best Director for Maya Dardel at the 2017 Raindance Film Festival.

-The film won two awards at the 2017 Prague Independent Film Festival – Best Screenplay and Best Actress (Lena Olin).
+The film won two awards at the 2017 Prague Independent Film Festival as Best Screenplay and Best Actress (Lena Olin).